gilo9/Portfolio/README.md

 ## 🚀 About Me

-* 🎓 Currently pursuing a degree in Computer Science with hands-on experience in blockchain, Flutter development, and RESTful APIs.
+* 🎓 2nd Class Computer Science Graduate with hands-on experience in Blockchain Technologies, Flutter IOS/Android development, RESTful APIs, Client/Server Networking and.
 * 💼 Aspiring Tech Consultant focused on delivering innovative and secure tech solutions.
-* 📚 Constantly learning and exploring new technologies like Ethereum, Solidity, and AI-driven solutions.
+* 📚 Constantly learning and exploring new technologies like Ethereum, Solidity, AI-driven solutions and Cloud technologies.

 ## 💻 Tech Stack